After years of being left for dead, SQL today is making a comeback. How come? And what effect will this have on the data community?

 The success of this approach speaks for itself.
 Spanner is already the “source of truth” for major Google systems, including AdWords and Google Play, while “Potential Cloud customers are overwhelmingly interested in using SQL.”

 Considering that Google helped initiate the NoSQL movement in the first place, it is quite remarkable that it is embracing SQL today.
-(Leading some to recently wonder: “Did Google Send the Big Data Industry on a 10 Year Head Fake?”.)
+(Leading some to wonder: “Did Google Send the Big Data Industry on a 10 Year Head Fake?”.)

 What this means for the future of data: SQL as the universal interface